 News and Media

 Dr. Santiago Schnell was elected President of the Society for Mathematical Biology.
-He will take over the presidency office at the Annual Meeting of the Society to be held in Atlanta, Georgia, USA on June 30-July 3, 2015.
+He took over the presidency office at the Annual Meeting of the Society to be held in Atlanta, Georgia, USA on June 30-July 3, 2015.

 The Society for Mathematical Biology was founded in 1972 to promote the development and dissemination of research at the interface between the mathematical and biological sciences.
 It does so through its meetings, awards, and publications.